andrsem/dev_notebook/lib/programming_fundamentals/principles/solid.md

 - cohesion
 - single focus

-Every class should have responsibility over a single part of the functionality provided by the software
+Every class should have responsibility for a single part of the functionality provided by the software

 - the responsibility should be entirely encapsulated by the class
 - all its methods should be narrowly aligned with that responsibility